How we work

 that used to slip through unnoticed.

-Area 3 — Process Re-Engineering
+Process Re-Engineering

 Most engineering organisations don't have a tooling problem;

 they have a flow problem.
-Process Re-Engineering is the work of
+Process Re-Engineering is the work

-and hand-off reduction, sprint structure and standup
+flow and hand-off reduction, sprint structure and standup

 discipline, coordination overhead between teams, and the gap